Zokrates/ZoKrates/zokrates_book/src/reference/cli.md

 ```

 Computes a witness for the compiled program found at `./out` and computes arguments of the program.
-A witness is a valid assignment of the variables that include the results of the computation.
+A witness is a valid assignment of the variables, including the results of the computation.
 Arguments of the program are passed as a space-separated list with the `-a` flag, or over `stdin`.

 Creates a witness file at `./witness`